Famous Volcanoes: A List Of Well-Known Volcanoes & Volcanic Eruptions, With Locations, Pictures & Facts

 Located near Naples in Italy, Mount Vesuvius is perhaps the world’s most famous volcano.

-Almost two thousand years ago, in the late summer (or early autumn) of AD 79, Mount Vesuvius violently erupted.
+Almost two thousand years ago, in early autumn of AD 79, Mount Vesuvius violently erupted.
 The eruption continued for two days, causing huge amounts of volcanic ash to rain down on the surrounding area.

-The nearby city of Pompeii, together with several other settlements, was buried under the volcanic fallout.
+The nearby city of Pompeii, together with several other settlements, was engulfed by the volcanic fallout.
 Many people were trapped inside the city, unable to escape.

 Watch the animation below to get an idea of what it must have been like living in Pompeii on that fateful day: